There are countless reasons why you’ll want to learn how to write bullet points.

-Blog posts, Tweets, quick videos, Google+, the Facebook Timeline, and tens of thousands of images pinned to digital boards are flying past us faster than we can read them.
+Blog posts, tweets, and tens of thousands of images pinned to digital boards are flying past us faster than we can read them.

 Faster than we can even scan them, depending on the time of day.

-What does this mean for writers trying to cut through it all?
+What does this mean for writers trying to cut through it all with attention grabbing techniques?
 At least two things that I can think of:

-- You’d better know how to write a compelling headline
+- You’d better know how to write magnetic headlines.

-- You’d better know how to write bullet points that grab (and keep) your reader
+- You’d better know how to write bullet points that grab (and keep) attention.

 We’re not telling you to keep your copy short.
 We’re telling you to keep your copy readable.

-Why bullet points?
-Like it or not, they keep people reading your blog posts, pages, articles, and copy like nothing else…
+Like it or not, they keep people engaged with your blog posts, pages, articles, and copy for your online business ideas like nothing else.

-But lame bullet points won’t take you where you want to go.
-So let’s take a quick look at how to get this done, and get it done well:
+Let’s take a quick look at how to get this done, and get it done well.